EU drug regulator reviewing woman's death in Belgium after getting J&J shot

-LONDON (Reuters) -The European Union’s drug regulator said on Wednesday it is reviewing the death of a woman in Belgium who suffered a blood clot and low platelets after receiving Johnson & Johnson’s COVID-19 vaccine, the first report of a fatality following the vaccine.
+LONDON (Reuters) -The European Union’s drug regulator said on Wednesday it is reviewing the death of a woman in Belgium who suffered a blood clot and low platelets after receiving Johnson & Johnson’s COVID-19 vaccine.

-The European Medicines Agency (EMA) said it has asked the U.S. drugmaker to carry out a series of additional studies to help assess a possible link between the shot and a rare clotting condition known as thrombosis with thrombocytopenia syndrome (TTS).
+The European Medicines Agency (EMA) said it has asked the U.S. drugmaker to carry out a series of additional studies to help assess a possible link between the shot and a known rare but serious clotting condition called thrombosis with thrombocytopenia syndrome (TTS).

+EMA said it was the first report of a fatality following use of the J&J vaccine, although there have previously been three deaths associated with the company’s one-dose shot in the United States.

-Earlier on Wednesday, Belgium suspended use of J&J’s Janssen COVID-19 vaccine on people under the age of 41 following the death of a woman who was admitted to hospital with severe thrombosis and platelet deficiency.
+Earlier on Wednesday, Belgium suspended use of J&J’s COVID-19 vaccine for people under the age of 41 following the death of a woman who was admitted to hospital with severe thrombosis and platelet deficiency.

 She was reported to be Slovenian, although Reuters was not able to confirm this.